shivanirathore24/Learn-ReactJS/Movie App/README.md

    - This triggers the handleIncStar function in the parent component (Movielist), which increases the star rating for the corresponding movie.

 Similarly added events for "Decrease stars", "Toggle Favourite/ Unfavourite", "Add to Cart/ Remove from Cart".

+### Creating the Navbar Component
+1. This React component defines a Navbar class that extends React.Component.
+2. Inside the render method, it returns a div containing two other div elements:
+   - one for a title and another for a cart icon with a count (initially set to 0).
+3. The component is then exported for use in other parts of the application.
+4. The <Navbar /> component is added to the App component to display a navigation bar at the top of the application.